-For Clayton County, there is currently no active drought response level.
+There is currently no drought level response declared for Clayton County.
 Georgia EPD and the Metro Water District encourage water conservation and water-saving habits and actions every day.
-In order to be responsible stewards of our water supply, residents are encouraged to take steps to conserve water in their homes and places of business, and are reminded to abide by the state’s permanent year-round outdoor watering restrictions, which limits outdoor watering to before 10 a.m. and after 4 p.m. daily to avoid the hottest part of the day when more evaporation occurs.
+In order to be responsible stewards of our water supply, residents are encouraged to take steps to conserve water in their homes and places of business, and are reminded to abide by the state’s permanent year-round outdoor watering restrictions, which limits outdoor watering to before 10 a.m. and after 4 p.m. to avoid the hottest part of the day when more evaporation occurs.

 Water only as needed!
 Remember: In the winter months, outdoor plants need less water.
 Water when plants show signs of distress (curling, wilting, graying foliage).

 Across most of metro Atlanta, our water supply comes from a surface water source.
 When it doesn’t rain to replenish this surface water source, supplies may experience stress.